carlshan/intro_to_computer_programming/ComputerAutomation/AutomationTutorial.md

 # # This will click your mouse
 pyautogui.click(button='left', clicks=2, interval=0.25)

-## This will click your right mouse twice
+## This will click your right mouse twice with a delay of 0.25 seconds between each click
 pyautogui.doubleClick(button='right')

 ```